freealise/vocalise/README.md

 <p><b>TODO:</b><br/>
 - optimize to search and load faster with indexes;<br/>
 - add sound for diphtongs, British pronounciation (use a dictionary from the defining) and IPA transcription;<br/>
-- underline only pronounced vowels.
+- underline only pronounced vowels.<br/>
+- app for android (also with ordinary keyboard sorted by sound)
 </p>